Facilities and rules

 Access to the DPO

-Drawing equipment and computer workstations and printers are available for private study except when there are timetabled classes or during periods when certain groups have priority.
+Computer workstations are available during timetabled classes.
 Normal IT helpdesk hours in full term are 8.30 am - 6.00 pm Monday to Friday.
-Any DPO equipment problems should be reported to the IT Helpdesk, either in person or by email.
+Any DPO equipment problems should be reported to the IT Helpdesk by email.

 Food and drink in lecture theatres